6 Questions with 6 Female Fintech Founders

 Shweta: Working in the inclusive sector is a game of patience, slow growth and less commercially rewarding than many other businesses or financial services that exist today.
 It is driven often by a sense of social commitment.

-One should consider building an inclusive fintech firm only if you are ready to not be a ‘soonicorn’ in five years.
+One should consider building an inclusive fintech firm only if you are ready to not be a ‘soonicorn’ [companies that completed their last round of funding at a value of approximately $600-800 million, indicating their product is suitable for the market] in five years.

 5. Not only are women underrepresented at the executive level in fintech, but at the userbase level as well.
 While some progress has been made to close the financial access gap, 742 million women are still excluded due to a variety of complex factors, which translates to fewer products being designed for them.
 How can the industry at large build products and services that advance the ways in which women contribute to and access financial services?